 Newly appointed Directors will receive a formal appointment letter setting out their duties and obligations, and undergo an orientation that includes a briefing by Management on the Group's structure, businesses, operations, policies and governance practices.
-For new Directors without prior experience as a Director of a public listed company in Singapore, they will attend training courses organised by the Singapore Institute of Directors or other training institutions in areas such as accounting, legal and retail management where appropriate.
+For new Directors who do not have prior experience as a director of a public listed company in Singapore, they will attend training courses organised by the Singapore Institute of Directors or other training institutions in areas such as accounting, legal and industry-specific knowledge, where appropriate, in connection with their duties.
 The Directors will also receive updates and the necessary training on new laws, regulations and corporate governance matters which have an important bearing on the Company and the Directors' obligations to the Company, from time to time.